Best Tool For Cylinder Head Work

 Removing Casting Flash

 Most DIYers are comfortable with grinding off casting flash left from the manufacturing process.
-All you're doing is removing unwanted metal and smoothing out surfaces.
+All you're doing is removing unwanted metal and smoothing rough surfaces.

 Handpiece Options